maikefer/maikefer.github.io/index.md

 Until recently, I have worked at Porsche AG doing research on autonomous driving.
 I did my bachelor's thesis in silicon valley at Volkswagen Group of America Electronics Research Lab about **Comparison of Machine Learning Techniques for Anomaly Detection in Autonomous Driving**.

-Currently, I'm writing my master's thesis with the topic **Analysis of the Explainability of a Deep Learning Algorithm for the Localization of Ventricular Ectopic Foci based on Body Surface Potential Maps** at the Insitute of Biomedical engineering (IBT) at the KIT.
-Besides, I have a small position as student research assistent at the Institute of Applied Materials (IAM-WK, KIT as well), researching and implementing automated defect detection in X-Ray images of manufacturing parts.
+Currently, I'm writing my master's thesis with the topic **Analysis of the Explainability of a Deep Learning Algorithm for the Localization of Ventricular Ectopic Foci based on Body Surface Potential Maps** at the Institute of Biomedical engineering (IBT) at the KIT.
+Besides, I have a small position as student research assistent at the Institute of Applied Materials (IAM-WK, KIT), researching and implementing automated defect detection in X-Ray images of manufacturing parts.

 My main interests are machine learning and computer vision, especially their application in medicine and automotive.
 I also like: scientific writing, accesability, clean code standards and teaching.